 The Amazon region had severe droughts in 2005, 2010, and 2015-2016.
 It had severe floods in 2009, 2012, and 2014.
 Scientists believe these were the first signs of destabilization.

 The United Nations’ Reducing Emissions from Deforestation and Forest Degradation program has funneled $117 million into deforestation reduction in 44 developing countries.
 It rewards people for keeping forests along with coffee growing and meat and milk production.
 Using this program, Brazil has slowed deforestation by 40% since 2008.
-It's on track to achieve an 80% reduction by 2020, but early data shows the deforestation rate has actually increased instead, rising each year since 2017.
+It's goal is to achieve an 80% reduction by 2020, but early data shows the deforestation rate has actually increased instead, rising each year since 2017.